JoseRaul42/PersonalAINewsBot/README.md

 To get started with AI News Bot, follow these steps:

-1. Install the necessary dependencies by running `pip install -r requirements.txt` in your terminal or command prompt.
+1. Install the necessary dependencies for Javascript using `NPM install` in the console.
 2. Set up LMStudio according to the official [installation guide](https://lmstudio.readthedocs.io/en/latest/getting_started.html).
 Make sure you have a local LLM model ready for use with the application.
 3. Run the main script by executing `python main.py`.
 This will initiate the web scraper, which will extract headlines and articles from your selected news website and process them through the local LLM model to detect possible biases.
 4. The results will be displayed on the terminal or command prompt, where you can analyze them according to your needs.